jgebal/oracle_testing_tdd_roman_numerals_kata/README.md

 The aim is to follow the TDD lifecycle using ruby-plsql and implement a decimal to roman numerals conversion function.
 The function should work properly for numbers up to 3000.

+Used: Rubymine, ruby-plsql-spec, Oracle 11g XE on VirtualBox VM

 To visualize the flow of TDD the commit frequency is to be as follows:

 1. Write a test that fails, run it, commit